Elvira Herzog follows in the footsteps of Gaëlle Thalmann

 Herzog's change of numbers

-The German also realized that people like to talk about Herzog's past mistakes, which irritated her somewhat.
+The German also realized that people like to talk about past mistakes in connection with Herzog, which irritated her somewhat.
 That is why she also wants to contribute to a cultural change in which the focus is more on the future and on the positive.

 Like the Letzigrund Stadium, which will once again be very well attended on Friday after the record crowd against Australia in October and will provide a worthy setting for Elvira Herzog's baptism of fire as number 1.
 Herzog, who can count on the support of mental coaches both at Leipzig and in the national team, says: "I want to prove that I deserve this place."